bedrocklinux/bedrocklinux-website/markdown/0.7/feature-compatibility.md

 Inconsistent reports have been provided for how well `pamac` and `octopi` work on ~+Bedrock~x, both on ~+Manjaro~x and ~+Arch~x via AUR.
 Investigation may be needed.

+### {id="firejail"} Firejail

+Firejail's `firecfg` places new binaries under `/usr/local/bin`.
+Those binaries will refuse to run any packages that may be present in other stratums due to valid security reasons.

+In order to resolve this, you should reinstall the binaries that your application depends on in the stratum that you're currently using.

+Additionally, you can optionally allow some applications to use binaries that are present in other stratums by allowing them to access `chroot` environments and run binaries in them.
+You can do so by adding `caps.keep sys_chroot` and removing `caps.drop all` or `caps.drop sys_chroot`, if applicable, in the application's Firejail profile (located under `/etc/firejail`).
+However, this approach is **not recommended** as it will unnecessarily weaken the security level of your system and significantly increase your attack surface.

+Some of Firejail's tools (e.g. `firejail-ui`), as well as some other applications, may only work partially or not at all.

 ### {id="nvidia-drivers"} Nvidia proprietary drivers